 Improving energy efficiency in the commercial and services sector makes good business sense.
 Investing in the overall energy efficiency of commercial buildings improves asset value by costing less to operate and maintain.
-Energy efficient green buildings secure tenants more quickly, enjoy lower tenant turnover1, command higher rents and prices, and improve the productivity of occupants.2
+Energy-efficient green buildings secure tenants more quickly, enjoy lower tenant turnover, command higher rents and prices, and improve the productivity of occupants.

 Increasingly, government and large corporations are using green leases that require owners of office and commercial building space to meet certain energy efficiency standards.
-Commercial building disclosure laws also require sellers or lessors of office space with a net lettable area of 2,000 square metres or more, to obtain and disclose an up-to-date energy efficiency rating.3
+The Commercial Building Disclosure (CBD) program requires sellers or lessors of office space with a net lettable area of 1,000 square metres (from 1 July 2017) or more, to obtain and disclose an up-to-date energy efficiency rating.

 For these reasons, it pays to invest in energy efficiency opportunities.